Out of the Box Advice: Relax and Take a Break

 Dear recent graduates and aspiring young professionals,

 You remember the days and nights of studying.
-You have-a-great-vacation-stress-freeremember the times you took tests unprepared.
+You remember the times you took tests unprepared.
 But I tell you that these trials were nothing compared to the stresses, strains, and agonies of beginning a career or searching for work in your field.
 Many people move to Washington with dreams of climbing the political ladder to the top, almost like the characters in the TV series House of Cards (without all the unethical behavior, of course).
 But the reality is that a steady climb up the ladder in Washington isn’t as simple as it seems.

 I can be one of many experts in your career field of choice that will tell you time and again about the importance of networking, targeting resumes, and researching positions in organizations.
 While all of this is necessary for searching for work here (or anywhere for that matter), there is one thing that happens to get lost in the shuffle, one thing that is as vital as searching for work.
 It is this: relax and take a break.